-Bill Cosby Sentenced to 3-10 Years in Prison
+'It Is Time for Justice.'
+Judge Sentences Bill Cosby to 3-10 Years in Prison

-Bill Cosby will serve 3-10 years in prison for drugging and sexually assaulting former Temple University employee Andrea Constand in 2004.
+Bill Cosby has been sentenced to serve 3-10 years in prison for drugging and sexually assaulting former Temple University employee Andrea Constand in 2004.

-Judge Steven T. O’Neill also designated the disgraced comedian as a sexually violent predator — meaning he will have to register as a sex offender for life and undergo counseling — on Tuesday after a two-day sentencing hearing in Montgomery County, Pennsylvania.
-O’Neill denied Cosby bail as he appeals the conviction, but Cosby’s defense attorneys are continuing to push back on that decision.
+Judge Steven T. O’Neill also designated the disgraced 81-year-old comedian as a sexually violent predator — meaning he will have to register as a sex offender for life and undergo counseling — on Tuesday after a two-day sentencing hearing in Montgomery County, Pennsylvania.

 “It is time for justice.
 Mr. Cosby, this has all circled back to you,” O’Neill said on Tuesday.
 “The time has come.”